-- Press the Analyze button in the left column of buttons.

-- From the list of Available Analyzers, select extractModes.py and press Open.

-- Enter the following parameters in the appropriate fields. the default simulation values are used:
+- Press the Analyze button in the left column of buttons. - From the list of Available Analyzers, select extractModes.py and press Open. - Enter the following parameters in the appropriate fields. the default simulation values are used:

 - simulationName = crabCavityT

 - field = B

 - beginDump = 2

 - endDump = 22

 - nModes = 5

-- sampleType = 0

 - numberUniformPts = 20

 - numberRandomPts = 20

-- construct = 1
+- Uncheck the randomSample box, and check the construct box.

-• Click the Analyze button in the upper right corner of the window.
+- Click the Analyze button in the upper right corner of the window.

-As shown in Fig. 4.30 below, three columns of data with the titles "freq [Hz]" (eigenmode frequency), "invQ" (inverse quality factor), and "SVD" (singular value decomposition) will be output in the right pane.
+As shown in Fig. 4.50 below, three columns of data with the titles "freq [Hz]" (eigenmode frequency), "invQ" (inverse quality factor), and "SVD" (singular value decomposition) will be output in the right pane.
 The analysis has completed when you see the output "Analysis completed successfully."
 One can see 5 modes, but the first one is not real as one can see from its unrealistic value of invQ, which should in fact be zero for this ideal (non-lossy) cavity, and the fact that it has zero frequency.